 Hastings House Country House Hotel is Salt Spring Island’s luxury boutique hotel, restaurant, and spa.
 It is a magical property just 15 miles from Victoria International Airport.
 The hotel can be found up a long driveway.
-It offers Cape Cod-style architecture and spectacular views of the harbour.
+It offers Cape Cod-style architecture and spectacular views of the harbor.

-Spanning 22 acres on the waterfront of Ganges Harbour on Salt Spring Island, British Columbia, Hastings House offers a retreat where you can relax and enjoy luxury lodging, fine dining, wellness and relaxation in a casually elegant atmosphere.
+Spanning 22 acres on the waterfront of Ganges Harbour on Salt Spring Island, British Columbia, Hastings House offers a retreat where you can relax and enjoy luxury lodging, fine dining, wellness, and relaxation in a casually elegant atmosphere.

 Explore British Columbia’s natural beauty in Salt Spring’s mild climate.
-Take a stroll to the local village for a wander around eclectic shops, boutiques and art galleries.
+Take a stroll to the local village for a wander around eclectic shops, boutiques, and art galleries.
 Go rock pooling at the beach or meander through the flower-filled gardens and wooded paths.

 Hastings House Dining Room features three prix fixe menus that are created daily using the freshest ingredients from our gardens and island farmers.
 The views from the patio are stunning, offering the perfect place to enjoy a drink and a nibble.
 In the Fall, enjoy afternoon tea served with warm gingerbread cookies and chocolate squares next to the roaring fireplace.

-There is a little boutique Spa on site, nestled among cedar trees and lovingly tended gardens.
+There is a little boutique Spa on-site, nestled among cedar trees and lovingly tended gardens.
 Wellspring Spa is housed in a cozy, cedar-clad barn reconstructed when the farm became a hotel.
-Expert massage and spa treatments are performed by professional, licensed and exceptionally trained spa therapists.
+Expert massage and spa treatments are performed by professional, licensed, and exceptionally trained spa therapists.